suffolklibraries/lgc/content/collections/events/group-a-ipswich-10-2.md

     content:
       -
         type: text
         text: 'A free vocal performance group providing 8—18 year-olds opportunities to work with a wide variety of professional musicians and explore a breadth of musical genres.
-The group meets every other Thursday in Ipswich.  '
+The group typically meets every other Thursday in Ipswich.
+This session is part of a February half term project. '
   -
     type: paragraph
     content: